AlibabaCloudDocs/mongodb/intl.en-US/API Reference/Log management/DescribeMongoDBLogConfig.md

 # DescribeMongoDBLogConfig

-You can call DescribeMongoDBLogConfig to view the log service configuration of ApsaraDB for MongoDB.
+You can call this operation to query the log feature configurations of an ApsaraDB for MongoDB instance.

-This interface is based on the new version of MongoDB log service.
-For more information, see [activate new audit logs](~~164542~~).
+This operation is based on the new log feature of ApsaraDB for MongoDB.
+For more information, see [Enable the new audit log feature](~~164542~~).

 ## Debugging